reemchaaban/game_system/readme.md

 -  `Output`: A predicted number of online players (e.g. 5,385,754 online players).

--  `Dataset`: For each of the 200 games, the daily player count was collected from the `SteamDB` API from a given start date (chosen based on the existence of player data for more recent games).
+-  `Dataset`: For each of the 100 games, the daily player count was manually collected from the `SteamDB` API from a given start date (chosen based on the existence of player data for more recent games).

 - The model accounts for weekends and holidays to provide more accurate predictions.